Dhruv-Srivastava-9/Dhruv-Srivastava-9/README.md

 - 👋 Hi, I’m @Dhruv-Srivastava-9
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Deep Learning with PyTorch
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Computer Science
 - 📫 How to reach me menamestrunk@gmail.com